Listed below are the previous releases of EDGECAM, to view what features where introduced in each of the releases click the buttons below.

 Automatic collision detection has been added to the Rough Turning Cycle.
 In previous versions of the software, it was necessary to manually apply profile extensions to avoid collisions.

 EDGECAM 2018 R1 provides support for Deep Hole Drilling – also known as Gun Drilling.
 The new strategy empowers the user to control entry, exit and intermediate drilling conditions.
-This will be particularly important where specialised Gun Drilling tools are used, and the process requires absolutely precise NC code.
+This will be particularly important where specialized Gun Drilling tools are used, and the process requires absolutely precise NC code.

 Profiling Cycle New Functionalities